pasqualedem/IMPterpreter/README.md

         )
 ```

-Also, with alternative we can use the function `many`, that applies the parser many times as possible, and `some`, that has the difference that at least one parser have to succeeds.
+Also, with alternative we can define the function `many`, that applies the parser many times as possible, and `some`, that has the difference that at least one parser have to succeeds.

 ```haskell
 class Monad f => Alternative f where